sammyperry101/sprint-team-2-back-end/README.md

 # sprint-team-2-back-end

+# How to start the java-api application
+---

+1. Run the `mvn clean install` to build the application
+2. Start the application with `mvn start`
+3. To check that the application is running enter the url `http://localhost:8080`

+# How to test the java-api application
+---

+- To Run all the tests, Use the command `mvn clean test`

+# How to start the java-api application
+---

+1. Run the `mvn clean install` to build the application
+2. Start the application with `mvn start`
+3. To check that the application is running enter the url `http://localhost:8080`

 # Checkstyle
 ---
 In the Maven.yml, you can see that checkstyle is running a check on the code after the maven build: